celer-network/sgn-v2-networks/docs/validator.md

 ## Claim validator status

+1. Contact the Celer team to get whitelisted for a validator spot.

+2. Run `sgnd ops view params` to check the staking contract parameters.
+Take notes of the following two values:
+    - `Min validator tokens`: the minimum delegated tokens to become a bonded valdiator.
+    - `Min self delegations`: the minimum self-delegated tokens become a bonded valdiator.

+3. Send enough CELR for the intended self delegation to your **validator address**, and some ETH for gas to both the **validator and signer addresses**.

-1. For testnet, obtain some Goerli ETH from places like the Paradigm [faucet](https://faucet.paradigm.xyz/).
+    For testnet, obtain some Goerli ETH from places like the Paradigm [faucet](https://faucet.paradigm.xyz/).
 Contact the Celer team for some Goerli test CELR tokens.

-    For mainnet, prepare real ETH and CELR tokens.

-    For both networks, contact the Celer team to get whitelisted for a validator spot.

-2. Send enough CELR for the intended self delegation to your **validator address**, and some ETH for gas to both the **validator and signer addresses**.
+4. Initialize the validator by calling [initializeValidator](https://github.com/celer-network/sgn-v2-contracts/blob/main/contracts/Staking.sol#L94-L104) on the staking contract and [updateSgnAddr](https://github.com/celer-network/sgn-v2-contracts/blob/main/contracts/SGN.sol#L42) on the sgn contract.

-3. Initialize the validator.
-Example below sets a commission rate of 6% and a minimal self delegation of 10000 CELR tokens.
+    Example below sets a `_commissionRate` of 6% and `_minSelfDelegation` (must be equal or greater than the `min self delegations` value obtained at step 2) of 10000 CELR.

-    - **For validator key on local keystore JSON file**
+    - **For validator key on local keystore JSON file**: use command line

-      Initialize using the command line:

       ```sh
       sgnd ops validator init --commission-rate 0.06 --min-self-delegation 10000 --keystore ~/.sgnd/eth-ks/val.json --passphrase <val-ks-passphrase>
       ```

-    - **For validator key on MetaMask / hardware wallet**
+    - **For validator key on MetaMask / hardware wallet**: interact through etherscan.

       First, approve CELR tokens to the `Staking` contract: